 TIPS FOR THE PET SITTER

-Every pet is important to its owner.
+Every pet is important to his/her owner.
 When you agree to care for a pet you are assuming responsibility for that pet in its owners' absence.
 The following tips will help you fulfill that responsibility by knowing what information you need to have before the owner leaves town and what to do in an emergency.

 1. Understand the importance of the pet to the owner and the responsibility one assumes in agreeing to care for a pet in its owner’s absence.